This post may contain affiliate links, view our disclosure policy.

 • All U.S. citizens ages 18 and older, and foreign nationals of all ages (including children), must present a valid, government-issued photo ID upon arrival for their tour.

-After your tour, be sure to visit President’s Park for an incredible photo opportunity with the White House as your backdrop.
+After your tour, visit President’s Park for an incredible photo opportunity with the White House as your backdrop.

 Additional planning tip: Take public transport to visit the White House, as street parking is scarce.